Neosandre/Solutions/README.md

 - [Module 5: Software Craft](./Module5)
 - [Module 6: Microservices and APIs](./Module6)
 ## About Me
-I am 27 trynig to make me God is with me Save this date 30/03/2022, whithin few uears I expext to became Millionare
+I am 27 trynig to make it, God is with me Save this date 30/03/2022, whithin few uears I expext to became Millionare